 When your kidneys start failing, your body needs help filtering out waste.
 Dialysis treatments remove waste from your body, but you need a dialysis access implanted first.
 Central Florida’s leading vascular surgeon Obinna Nwobi, MD, of Vein Health Clinics, works with you to find the best type of dialysis access to fit your needs.
-With office locations in Oviedo, Winter Haven, and Apopka, Florida, Dr. Nwobi offers flexible scheduling for patients who need a dialysis access point.
+With office locations in Oviedo, Winter Haven, Apopka, and Ocoee, Florida, Dr. Nwobi offers flexible scheduling for patients who need a dialysis access point.

 The ideal location of your dialysis access depends on the health of your veins.
 For urgent cases, you may need a tunneled catheter in your neck.
 However, this access point is usually only temporary because the risk of infection is high.

 With a peritoneal dialysis access, Dr. Nwobi places a small tube directly into your abdomen.
 That allows the lining of your abdomen to help filter your blood.
 Some patients prefer this type of access because you can perform several dialysis exchanges at home on your own.